EdocRekam/food/Bread/Cornbread.md

 # Buttermilk Cornbread

-Never tried this
+Lots and Lots of calories around 2400, but delicious.
+I tried this for the first time in August 2017.

 ### Ingredients

  - 150g Cornmeal
  - 50g Cup Flour
- - 100g Sugar
+ - 80g Sugar
  - 1/2 Teaspoon Baking Powder
  - 1/2 Teaspoon Salt
  - 1 Eggs